ichal6/Follow-the-money-server/README.md

    7. If you run server from jar file active profile:
       1. dev -> Drop all database and insert dump data, enable debug mode
       2. prod -> enable security connection
-      3. [none] -> run app ond efault port and only connect with db
+      3. [none] -> run app on default port and only connect with db
 4. Now program should work

 ## Project Status